-Services that are covered for you What you must pay when you get these services Out of Network Alternative therapies - see "Wellness Wallet" Ambulance services In- and Out-of-Network: Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest You pay \$325 for each Med ambulance service (one-way u appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the A \$25,000 annual maximum ambulance transportation, u services received outside of rgent care, and emergency person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be decompared that the ervices in the United States tes are limited to transport to n deliver the necessary care. emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and Note: The ambulance beneficare during transport only. it is for transportation and that transportation by ambulance is medically required.
-Note: Declining transport to the ambulance provider bill member chooses to bypass to provide appropriate care, th member for the mileage pase location. ing you for services.
-If the the nearest location that can e provider may bill the that your provider get prior advance).
-Please have your more information.
-Out-of-country emergency your provider get prior auth provider contact the plan for services may require that Annual routine physical exam A yearly appointment with your Primary Care Provider.
+Services that are covered for you What you must pay when you get these services Out of Network Alternative therapies - see "Wellness Wallet" Ambulance services In- and Out-o f-Network: Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+You pay \$325 for each Medicare-covered emergency ambulance service (one-way).
+A \$25,000 annual maximum amount applies for ambulance transportation, urgent care, and emergency services received outside of the U.S. Note: Covered ambulance services in the United States or outside of the United States are limited to transport to the nearest provider who can deliver the necessary care.
+Note: The ambulance benefit is for transportation and care during transport only.
+Note: Declining transport to the hospital may result in the ambulance provider billing you for services.
+If the member chooses to bypass the nearest location that can provide appropriate care, the provider may bill the member for the mileage past the nearest appropriate location.
+Non-emergency ambulance transportation may require that your provider get prior authorization (approval in that your provider get prior at advance).
+Please have your primore information.
+Out-of-country emergency se your provider get prior authoradvance).
+Please have your primore information rovider contact the plan for ervices may require that rization (approval in Annual routine physical exam A yearly appointment with your Primary Care Provider.
 In this visit, your primary care provider evaluates your body and its functions using inspection, palpation (feeling with the hands), percussion (tapping with the fingers), and auscultation (listening).
 Your provider may also gather information about your medical history and lifestyle, doing laboratory tests, and screening for disease.
 This is different than Medicare's Wellness Visit.
-You pay \$0 for the non- Medicare covered routine physical exam.
+You pay \$0 for the non-Medicare covered routine physical exam.
 Not a covered benefit.